georgjz/kitsune/README.md

 ## Usage
 After compiling and starting Kitsune, use the File menu to open a file and the Image menu to export a Tileset.
-WARNING: As of now, the tile size is fixed to 8 by 8 pixels, and the bit format to 4bpp.
-This is preAlpha and should change soon.
+The format can be switched in the Settings menu between 2bpp and 4bpp(8bpp implementation is missing as of yet).

 Note that this was written in a nightly session, so it is highly unoptimized and experimental.
 Use at own risk.
 Was successfully tested on Windows with Cgywin and Linux.

+## Compilation
+Run first `qmake` and then `make` to compile Kitsune.
+The executable is placed in the subdirectory `build`.
+There is no release build or automatic installation as of yet.
+You need to run it from the build directory.